-Recently a customer observed on one of their systems, that the number n of databases started quite nicely on a system.
+Recently a customer observed on one of their systems that the first n databases started quite nicely on a system.
 However when they tried to start database n+1 on it, it just yielded the following error message.

 SQL> startup